Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: Preliminaries

 \subsection{Representing Classes of Graphs}

 \AP In order to devise algorithms that input a class of graphs and output whether it is \kl{$\infty$-well-quasi-ordered}, we need to introduce a syntactic representation for (some) classes of graphs.
 In this paper we chose to use the notion of \kl{bounded linear clique-width}, that serves both as a constraint on the class that ensures that it is ``well-behaved'' (efficient evaluation of $\MSO$), and provides a concrete representation of such classes via so-called \emph{$\MSO$-transductions} of words \cite{COJOGR93,COUR94}.
+We assume that the reader is familiar with the basics of automata theory, in particular the notions of monoid morphisms, idempotents in monoids, monadic second-order ($\MSO$) logic and first-order ($\FO$) logic over finite words (see e.g. \cite{THOM97}).

-\AP We assume that the reader is familiar with the basics of automata theory, in particular the notions of monoid morphisms, idempotents in monoids, monadic second-order ($\MSO$) logic and first-order ($\FO$) logic over finite words (see e.g. \cite{THOM97}).
-Let $\Sigma$ be a finite alphabet.
+\AP In the rest of the paper, we will use the letter $\Sigma$ to denote a finite alphabet.
 A (simple) \intro{$\MSO$-interpretation} from finite words ($\Sigma^*$) to finite graphs is given by an $\MSO$ formula $\varphi_{\text{edge}}(x,y)$ that defines the edge relation of a graph, a domain formula $\varphi_{\text{dom}}(x)$ that defines the domain of the output graph, and a selection formula $\varphi_{\Delta}$ without free variables, used to restrict the domain of the interpretation.